Musical Theater Summer Institute

 MUSICAL THEATER SUMMER INSTITUTE

 The UCLA Summer Musical Theater Institute is a three-week intensive conservatory-style program for high school musical theater students encompassing acting, singing, dancing, guest workshops, and culminating in a final performance.
+Students are also expected to crew the show because it is an essential component to the learning process.
 The program is designed for high school students completing grades 9 through 12 who have a serious interest in musical theater and who seek the discipline and training required for participation in a university theater program or a career in the performing arts.

 To apply for the Musical Theater Summer Institute, you must meet the following qualifications: